punassuming/z/README.md

 ### Added sugar

-I have added one feature which the original script did not do and that is look up recently used paths from Windows MRU listing.
+* Look up recently used paths from Windows MRU listing.

-It also works with registry paths such as `HKLM\Software\....` and NetBIOS paths such as `\\server\share`.
+* Works with registry paths such as `HKLM\Software\....` and NetBIOS paths such as `\\server\share`.
 I have also tested this with [StudioShell](https://studioshell.codeplex.com/) which helps navigating Visual Studio that much faster.

-Executing pushd will also record the current directory for use with `z`.
+* Executing pushd will record the current directory for use with `z`.

 ### Planned Features